 Before You Start

-- Zoom is recommended by many, it’s free for one-to-one work, and you can schedule your whole day in advance.
+- Zoom is of course recommended by many, and free for one-to-one work.
+You can schedule your whole day in advance.
 Clients do not need an account to use it.
+You can also use a virtual background, ideally with as green screen behind you as in the picture of Mark’s work station at home.

 - It doesn’t matter who starts the meeting.
 It’s not possible to force someone to have a video call with you.
 You both have to connect (and therefore consent) in order for it to happen.
 People can and do DNA online.